 A standard home inspection provides you with a detailed report on the home you’re hoping to buy, but it doesn’t tell you everything.
 It is also important to note that the home inspection will usually notate everything about the home even if those items noted would not be contractually covered as a defective item in the sale contract.
 The inspector as a paid service is there to report every observation about the home that they assess.
 I have noted approximate costs, but keep in mind that each inspection company sets their rates and they vary from company to company and house to house.
 Exact costs must be obtained from the company for that specific address, which can be provided up front to help you make your decision.

-Depending on the age, location and condition of the home you’re considering, you may need additional inspections.
+You may also choose to have additional inspections conducted.
 Radon testing, termite inspection, mold inspection and foundation inspection are among the most common of these specialized types of home inspections.
 Another service provided by inspection companies that I recommend for homes in SW Florida is the wind mitigation.
 The inspector will do an evaluation and documentation (wind mitigation certificate) to notate all the structural elements of the home that protect against wind damage.
 These inspections typically run about $100-$150 but save hundreds with your home insurance every year.

 What is included in a home inspection?